climatepolicyradar/knowledge-graph/tests/local_vespa/README.md

 ## Skip vespa tests instead

-If you'd ratehr avoid this you can also run pytest without vespa using the following:
+If you'd rather avoid this you can also run pytest without vespa using the following:

 ```shell
 just test-without-vespa